 Red Embers honours the Missing and Murdered Indigenous Women and Girls, and the strength of community resilience.
 All the banners and gates will remain in the park from June until the annual October 4, 2019 Sisters in Spirit Vigil.
 Red Embers has been designed by the team of Indigenous designers Larissa Roque, Tiffany Creyke, and Citylab's Lisa Rochon.
 The team won a Public Space Incubator competition grant in 2018, awarded by Park People.
 Commissioned featured artists include Kristen Auger, Annie Beach, Hillary Brighthill, Hannah Claus, Sarah Biscarra Dilley, Rosalie Favell, Adrienne Greyeyes, Lido Pimienta, Louise Solomon, Rolande Souliere, Eladia Smoke, and Janelle Wawia.
-Artists, including Catherine Tammaro and Lindsey Lickers, will work directly with our Charitable Partner, the Native Women's Resource Centre of Toronto, to create two banners with volunteers.
+Artists, including Catherine Tammaro and Lindsey Lickers, worked directly with our Charitable Partner, the Native Women's Resource Centre of Toronto, to create two banners with volunteers.

 Framing the red banners in black is a metaphor of the wood holding its structural integrity against flames.
 The number of installations follows the cycle of the 13 Grandmother Moons within the Lunar System.
 The Grandmother Moon is the leader of feminine life.
 For a woman who has experienced domestic violence or sexual assault, it is the Grandmother Moon that provides healing and a rebalancing of energy.
-The banners will move in the wind in order to carry the spirit that is fundamental to Red Embers.
+The banners moved in the wind in order to carry the spirit that is fundamental to Red Embers.
 This movement follows the protocols of ceremony.
 The design team is grateful for the guidance of Elder Jacque (Jacqueline) Lavalley throughout the design process.

 Kristy Auger is a nêhiyaw (Plains Cree) artist from Fort St. John, BC.
 She is a member of the Bigstone Cree Nation (Wabasca, Alberta).
 She has a Bachelor of Arts (Indigenous Art) from First Nations University (Regina).
 Her current practice combines relief printmaking and traditional beadwork.
 Her work explores the relationship between Indigenous language, culture and land.
 She aims to weave personal experiences and Indigenous world-views together as a form of healing.